smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

 **V1.73:**
 * Blueprints are now compatible with Awtrix Light V0.84.
-Make sure you read [the release notes of Awtrix Light 0.84](https://github.com/Blueforcer/awtrix-light/releases/tag/0.84) before you install these blueprints
+Make sure you read [the release notes of Awtrix Light 0.84](https://github.com/Blueforcer/awtrix-light/releases/tag/0.84) before you install these blueprints.
-* Fixed a bug in the rain forecast blueprint
+* Fixed a bug in the rain forecast blueprint.

 **V1.72:**
 * Huge improvements on the Calendar Blueprint: